Although not required by law, many North Carolina landlords require renters to pay a security deposit before moving into their new home.

 If you own multiple properties, it can be tricky to keep track of these deadlines and procedures.
 You can avoid potential headaches with security deposits by instead choosing to work with a property management company.

-What happens if you don’t return the security deposit back to the tenant?
+What happens if you don’t return the security deposit back to the renter?

-Generally, noncompliance to North Carolina security deposit law can make a landlord liable to both the damages incurred by the tenant as well as attorney fees or court costs.
+Generally, noncompliance to North Carolina security deposit law can make a landlord liable to both the damages incurred by the renter as well as attorney fees or court costs.

 What happens if the owner decides to sell the property?